Argonne-National-Laboratory/DSP/docs/index.md

 This solves the integer Benders decomposition of stochastic programming problems with the lower bound initialized by the dual decomposition.
 Integer Benders decomposition runs when the first stage is a pure-binary program and the second stage is a mixed-integer program.

-> NOTE: A **distributionally robust** variant of Benders decomposition is available for the problems given in SMPS files and `.dro` file.
+> NOTE: A **distributionally robust** variant of Benders decomposition is available for the problems given in SMPS files and optionally with `.dro` file.

 > Note: When the first stage is not a pure-binary program, any second-stage integer variables will be relaxed.